spreusler/Twitter-API-Flask/README.md

 # Twitter-API-Flask

 Do you want on-demand sentiment analysis for a given keyword?
-This project serves you Twitter API access on a Flask framework.
-Simply enter keyword and you receive the latest tweets and their sentiment via Textblob.
+This project serves you [Twitter API](https://developer.twitter.com/en/apply-for-access) access on a [Flask](https://github.com/pallets/flask) framework.
+Simply enter keyword and you receive the latest tweets and their sentiment via [Textblob](https://github.com/sloria/TextBlob).

 ## Files and Folders

-- templates - contains html source files for Flask render_template()
+- templates - Folder contains html source files for Flask render_template()
 - Procfile - Optional for deployment.
 This project is live on Heroku.
 Gunicorn is a WSGI HTTP Server Interface for Python.
 - app.py - Contains Flask logic
 - config_demo.py - File for credentials.
 Replace variables with your own data.